auth0/docs/articles/quickstart/native/android/03-session-handling.md

 Depending on the way you store users' credentials, you delete them differently.
 :::

-### Optional: Encapsulate Token Handling
+### Optional: Encapsulate Session Handling

 Handling users' sessions is not a straightforward process.
 You can simplify it by storing token-related information and processes in a class.
-The class needs to separate the logic for handling users' sessions from the activity.
+The class separates the logic for handling users' sessions from the activity.

 We recommend that you download the sample project from this tutorial and take a look at its implementation.
 Focus on the `CredentialsManager` class, which manages session handling, obtains user credentials from the `SharedPreferences` file and saves them.